-The project has been initiated and is coordinated by a parent organisation, and parent representain the development processory of the standards.
-To emphasize the role of parents as primary caregivers and partners in the care of their preterm baby is an important aspect in the project.
+The areas in newborn health which again are divided in several sub-topics.
+The key areas include care before and at birth, neonatal intensive care, ethical questions and education of health professionals, to name only a few.
+The project has been initiated and is coordinated by a parent organisation, and parent representatives are equal partners in the development process of the standards.
+To emphasize the role of parents as primary caregivers and partners in the care of their preterm baby is an important aspect in the project